 All pieces using the same subject, i.e., a series of drawings and paintings of the same person, still life, etc.

 Digital work that only adds some unmanipulated Photoshop filters to a photograph or is a tracing of a scanned picture.
 Digital work must adhere to the above categories and demonstrate the principles described within that category.
-Please indicate on the label if the photography is your own or, if not, cite where you sourced it from.

 Work that does not follow these guidelines will be rejected and you will be asked to resubmit.